 - Sea salt

-- Raw honey (optional)
+- Raw honey optional

-- Seasonal Fresh or dried fruit (optional)
+- your favorite seasonal fresh or dried fruit

-- Raw or pastured butter (optional)
+- Your favorite nutrient-dense fat coconut oil, or raw or pastured butter (optional)

 - Lower heat to medium and simmer 5-7 minutes.
 Stir frequently, being mindful not to let the bottom burn!
 When there’s no extra liquid sitting on top, it’s ready.